Addition of Core HR Unifies Financial, Customer, Product, Services and People Data in NetSuite

 SuitePeople weaves people data throughout the suite, giving businesses complete control over their core HR processes.
-SuitePeople helps enable employees to request time off, access employee directories and organisational charts, monitor upcoming vacation schedules and new hires or publicly recognise good work.
-SuitePeople helps empower managers and HR professionals to streamline employee information, new hires, employee onboarding, promotions and compensation changes, all from a single suite.
+SuitePeople help enable employees to request time off, access employee directories and organisational charts, monitor upcoming vacation schedules and new hires or publicly recognise good work.
+SuitePeople help empower managers and HR professionals to streamline employee information, new hires, employee onboarding, promotions and compensation changes, all from a single suite.

 SuitePeople plans to provide: